Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Results

-A modified fingerpinch plot is acquired and plotted in Figure~\ref{Fig:experiment}(c), where alternating $Z$-$\pi$ gates and exchange pulses are applied to echo the state and extend the rotation visibility, particularly in the $J_n$ regime (lower right region of plot).
+A modified fingerpinch plot is acquired and plotted in Figure~\ref{Fig:experiment}(c), where alternating $Z_{\pi}$ gates and exchange pulses are applied to echo the state and extend the rotation visibility, particularly in the $J_n$ regime (lower right region of plot).
 Here, the $J_x$ axis highlighted by the white dashed line is more visible throughout the plot with theoretical predictions again in agreement.
 Figure~\ref{Fig:experiment}(d) shows time-domain data for $J_n$ rotations, where the barrier is pulsed to a fixed value shown by the red star in figure~\ref{Fig:experiment}(a).
 Either a singlet state (blue data points) or an $X$ eigenstate (red points) is prepared as depicted as a blue and red initial state on the Bloch sphere in Fig.~\ref{Fig:experiment}(b).
 The frequency of the rotations is $f=33.9$~MHz with a quality factor of $Q=19.9$.
+The quality factor, $Q$, is defined as the characteristic decay time of an exponentially decaying sinusoid fit to the rotation data multiplied by the frequency of the rotations.
 Similarly, Figure~\ref{Fig:experiment}(e) shows the $J_x$ time-domain data, taken with barriers pulsed to the upper right region of the fingerpinch plot (red triangle point in Figure~\ref{Fig:experiment}(a)).
 The frequency is $f=9.5$~MHz and the quality factor is a lower value $Q=8.2$.
 As expected, $J_x$ does not rotate an $X$ eigenstate (red points).
 The rotations corresponding to $J_n$ and $J_x$ are shown in Fig.~\ref{Fig:experiment}(b) in orange and light blue, respectively.

 The lower quality factor of the $J_x$ rotations may be due to multiple effects.
 Since the system now forms two charge dipoles instead of one, any charge noise present in the immediate area may couple in to a greater degree.
 Additional optimizations to tune into a “sweet spot” to minimize charge noise may be possible.
 Follow-up experiments include pulsing the detuning axis of the two outer plungers as the two barrier gates are pulsed to greater values with different offsets.